This large

 case.
 They are the Final Guard and Shadow Knight.
 Though slightly different

-in appearance, they're very much the same: Giant Armors excel in defense;
+in appearance, their performance in combat is very much the same: Giant Armors

-their shields can guard against most any attack.
-Their large swords afford
+excel in defense; their shields can guard against most any attack.
+Their large

 |